alisoltanshahi/Uber-Project/README.md

 #  Uber Logistics Optimization & Predictive Pricing

-This project demonstrates an **end-to-end data science pipeline**, from data cleaning and advanced feature engineering in PostgreSQL to building and validating production-ready Machine Learning models for a fictitious ride-sharing company.
+This project demonstrates an **end to end data science pipeline**, from data cleaning and advanced feature engineering in PostgreSQL to building and validating production-ready Machine Learning models for a fictitious ride sharing company.

 ***